Cambodian forces open fire as factory strikes turn violent

-PHNOM PENH Cambodian military police opened fire with assault rifles on Friday to quell a protest by garment factory workers demanding higher pay, and human rights workers said at least four people were killed.
+PHNOM PENH Cambodian military police opened fire with assault rifles on Friday to quell a protest by stone-throwing garment factory workers demanding higher pay in a crackdown a human rights group said killed four people.

 The clash represents an escalation of a political crisis in Cambodia, where striking workers and anti-government protesters have come together in a loose movement led by the opposition Cambodia National Rescue Party (CNRP).

-Unions representing garment workers have joined opposition supporters protesting against the government of Prime Minister Hun Sen to demand a re-run of an election in July that the opposition has said was rigged.
+Unions representing disgruntled garment workers have joined opposition supporters protesting against the government of Prime Minister Hun Sen to demand a re-run of an election in July that the opposition says was rigged.

-Military police confronting the protesters fired live ammunition, Reuters journalists said, and bullet casings were later seen scattered on the ground at the scene.
+Military police confronting the protesters fired live ammunition, Reuters journalists said, and bullet casings were later seen scattered across the ground at the scene.

-The clashes took place at Canadia Industrial Park in Phnom Penh, home to dozens of factories that make clothing for western brands including Adidas (ADSGn.DE), Puma (PUMG.DE) and H&M Hennes & Mauritz (HMb.ST).
+The clashes took place at Canadia Industrial Park in Phnom Penh, home to dozens of factories that make clothing for western brands that include Adidas, Puma and H&M Hennes & Mauritz.

-Human rights group LICADHO described the incident as "horrific" and said its own investigation and surveys of hospitals had found four people were killed and 21 were wounded.
+Human rights group LICADHO described the incident as "horrific" and lambasted military police, adding that their own investigation and surveys of hospitals had found four people were killed and 21 wounded.

 "We condemn this appalling use of extreme lethal force by security forces", the group's director, Naly Pilorge, said in a statement.
 "Security forces must now put an immediate end to the use of live ammunition against civilians."